SSoelvsten/adiar/FUTURE_WORK.md

 ## Optimising the current algorithms
 There are quite a few avenues of trying to shave off a few significant constants in the running time on the current algorithms.
-All suggestions below also make the GPU an intriguing subject for a possible heavy improvement in the running time.
+Some suggestions below also make the GPU an intriguing subject for a possible heavy improvement in the running time.

+### Levelized Files
+The node-based and arc-based representations currently use a single file for the entire data structure.
+If this file is split up per level, then one can aggressively garbage collect each level while the algorithms are running.
+This can safe concurrent disk usage and so allow computation on even bigger instances before running out of disk space.

 ### Non-comparison based sorting on numbers
 The sorting in multiple variables has already been reduced to a simple sorting